FreeCAD/FreeCAD-documentation/wiki/FEM_SolverElmer.md

 ### Solver Settings

 -   Depending on the used equations, you must change the default solver settings.
+They are explained in the [Elmer solver settings](FEM_SolverElmer_SolverSettings.md).
 -   The solver will by default perform a steady-state simulation.
 To perform a transient simulation (how the model behaves/develops over time) see the [Elmer solver settings](FEM_SolverElmer_SolverSettings#Solver.md).

 Elmer has plenty of settings to determine how the equations should be solved.
 They are described in detail in the [Elmer solver settings](FEM_SolverElmer_SolverSettings.md).